reecehunter/armor-hud/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+# Armor HUD
+A simple Minecraft Fabric mod that adds a HUD to display the current armor & elytra you are wearing and its durability.

+I made this to replace the functionality of the [BerdinskiyBear's Armor HUD](https://www.curseforge.com/minecraft/mc-mods/berdinskiybears-armor-hud) mod from Forge, which I like, but it doesn't get updated.